Chase Castle

 Publications

-“Gothic Watts: Race and Reform in Early American Hymnbooks,” in The Legacy of Isaac Watts’ Hymnody: Songs Before Unknown, ed.
+“Gothic Watts: Race and Conversion in Early American Hymnbooks,” in The Legacy of Isaac Watts’ Hymnody: Songs Before Unknown, ed.
 Martin V. Clarke and Daniel Johnson.
 Congregational Music Studies Series.
-New York: Routledge, forthcoming 2025.
+New York: Routledge, forthcoming 2026.

 “Sonic Domination and the Politics of Race in Southern Antebellum Hymnody,” Journal of the Society for American Music 17, no. 4 (November 2023): 383-405.